How It Works

 Stage 3 — Analyze

-Section titled “Stage 3 — Analyze”A stronger model (Sonnet for Anthropic, Flash for Gemini) compares the extracted dependency changes against the declared architecture model and produces violation findings, each with:
+Section titled “Stage 3 — Analyze”A stronger model (Sonnet for Anthropic, GPT-4.1 for OpenAI, Pro for Gemini) compares the extracted dependency changes against the declared architecture model and produces violation findings, each with:

 - A severity level (high, medium, or low)